Beatrix84/House_Prices/README.md

  * House_prices_challenge_Keras_1.ipynb
    - Kaggle public score : 0.19288
-   - Using the dataset modified in 'HousePrices_prepdata.R', categorical features were transformed in numericals and after correlation matrix, only 8 features were used    in th neural network model.
+   - Using the dataset modified in 'HousePrices_prepdata.R', categorical features were transformed in numericals and after correlation matrix, only 10 features were used in the neural network model.
  * KerasPrediction_Exploration_Selection.ipynb
    - Kaggle score : 0.18967
    - We took the modifications done on the 'Data_Exploration_Selection.ipynb' notebook to train the dataset with NN model using Keras.